kathlab/snip/hpc_research.md

 * Multi-user ability.
 Every container stays within a user's context.
 User A can't do anything with Containers of user B, not even see them. ✅ works
 * No sudo/root required.
 All tasks must work without any elevated rights.
 Comes with limitations which are fine (e.g. no Portmapping on privileged network ports allowed). ✅ works
 * Root should be able to do things on all containers. ✅ works
-* Limit computational resources on a container. ❓ should work, not tested yet
+* Limit computational resources on a container. ❓ should work, not tested yet ✅ tested with gpu
-* GPU within container. ❓ should work, not tested yet
+* GPU within container. ✅ works
-* Filesystem mapping. ❓ should work, not tested yet
+* Filesystem mapping. ✅ works
 * Long-term archival of containers.
 Is designed with that in mind ✅ works

 https://apptainer.org/docs/admin/main/installation.html